LukasKrivka/cnb-rates/README.md

 cd LukasKrivka-CNB-rates-SUFFIX
 bash simple_run.sh
 ```
-The SUFFIX in the file name will be unique - you need to change it to the name of your partucular.
+The SUFFIX in the file name will be unique - you need to change it to the name of your particular file name.

 ## Final remarks:
 This script was developed mainly for my own needs.
-I am not necessarily planing on extending functionality (like sql connection)
+I am not necessarily planing on extending or updating functionality
 or maintaining support for subsequent dependencies releases.
 Noting in this script or reposiory is guaranteed.